shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Work area info](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/13_work_area_info.png)

-The **Work Area Info** dialog box shows what’s under the hood and details about the current Toolkit work area.
+The **Work Area Info** dialog box shows what’s under the hood and details about the current Shotgun software integration work area.
 This includes the environment that the user is working in and the path to the environment configuration file where the settings are located.

 **Step 15:** In **Your Current Work Area** dialog box select the **Environment** tab at the bottom.

 The first item identifies the engine being used.
 The engine is what drives the ability to have the Shotgun tools integrated within a specific software application.
-It holds the logic specific to each software integration, creates the windows to the Toolkit apps, and gives access to the Shotgun Toolkit functions from within each specific GUI.
+It holds the logic specific to each software integration, creates the windows to the Toolkit apps, and gives access to the Shotgun integrated functions from within each specific GUI.
 The second item displayed in the window shows the path where the current project environment is located.

 ![Work area info environment](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/14_shotgun_work_area_info_Environment.png)